Large Language Models for In-Context Student Modeling: Synthesizing Student's Behavior in Visual Programming: Experimental Evaluation

 \subsection{Evaluation Procedure}

-For each scenario from the \textsc{StudentSyn} benchmark (see Section \ref{sec:StudentSyn-benchmark}), we create a prompt following the template in Figure \ref{fig:main-prompt} to use it as input to an LLM, and receive an output response.\footnote{An LLM may generate an output that uses coding blocks outside of our visual programming environment.
-In this case, we query the prompt again.} Subsequently, all scenarios together with their synthesized student attempts are presented to a human evaluator for assessing the quality of the synthesized student attempts w.r.t.\ the quality rubric discussed in Section \ref{sec:problem-setup}.
-This human evaluator has extensive knowledge in computer science and visual programming domains, and follows the provided rubric for evaluation.
-In total, for each reference task and each method, we report aggregated success rates in the range [0.0, 100.0], averaged across 18 scenarios.
+For each scenario from the \textsc{StudentSyn} benchmark (see Section \ref{sec:StudentSyn-benchmark}), we create a prompt following the template in Figure~\ref{fig:main-prompt} to use it as input to an LLM.
+We use the domain background representation for HoCMaze based on prompts in recent works~\cite{neurtasksyn}.
+Subsequently, all scenarios together with student attempts synthesized by the LLM are presented to two independent experts for assessment -- these two experts have extensive knowledge in computer science and visual programming domains, and follow the evaluation rubric from Section~\ref{sec:problem-setup}.
+The annotation process is done in a blind condition, in which experts do not know from which method a coding attempt is synthesized.
+In total, there are about $500$ codes to be annotated by each expert corresponding to different scenarios and methods.

+These two experts annotated the synthesized codes by using binary values $\{0, 1\}$ for annotation, i.e., each quality attribute could take a value of $0$ (bad) or $1$ (good).
+Concretely, $\textsc{Q-stu}=1$ means that $\widehat{C}^{\student}_{T^{\tar}}$ captures the student \student's behavior in terms of the problem-solving strategy and underlying misconceptions, and otherwise $\textsc{Q-stu}=0$; similarly, $\textsc{Q-task}=1$ means that $\widehat{C}^{\student}_{T^{\tar}}$ captures the characteristics of target task $T^\target$, and otherwise $\textsc{Q-task}=0$. \textsc{Q-overall}, defined as \textsc{Q-\student} $\times$ \textsc{Q-task}, takes values of $\{0, 1\}$.
+We validate the expert annotations w.r.t. \textsc{Q-overall} using Cohen's kappa inter-agreement reliability~\cite{Cohen1960ACO}, obtaining a value of $0.71$, indicating \emph{substantial agreement} between two experts.

+Nevertheless, further investigation into the annotations revealed that the majority of disagreements between two experts were borderline cases where the quality attribute value was unclear.
+This motivated us to refine the scale of assessment where \textsc{Q-\student} and \textsc{Q-task} would take values of $\{0, 0.5, 1\}$, with $0.5$ now indicating partially capturing the student's behavior or the target task's characteristics.
+We note that \textsc{Q-overall}, defined as \textsc{Q-\student} $\times$ \textsc{Q-task}, now takes values of $\{0, 0.25, 0.5, 1\}$.
+With this refined scale, one expert did the entire annotations again and the final results reported in Section~\ref{sec:results} are based on these new annotations.
+We report averaged results in the range $[0.0, 1.0]$ by aggregating across all scenarios for a given reference task.